 Contact Our Texas Family Law Attorney Today

 At Youngberg Law Firm, we understand how difficult issues like custody, domestic violence, and adoption can be for families.
 In addition, we understand the unique challenges faced by same-sex couples in the state of Texas.
 If you are facing family law issues of any kind in Texas, you need a compassionate legal advocate on your side.
-Please contact us today to schedule a consultation.
+Our experienced family law attorneys serve clients throughout Denton County, including Flower Mound, Highland Village, Little Elm and Denton.
+Therefore, if you need a family law attorney in Texas, please contact us today to schedule a consultation.